 The 20-liter fits all this, but there is also a 30-liter version.

 - Full-frame DSLR camera with Nikon 80-400mm attached

 - Memory cards, cleaning clothes, etc.

 Packing cubes save space, keep you organized, and make repacking a cinch.
-We have three sets, but my favorite is the Eagle Creek’s Original Starter set, especially the Garment Folder.
-The other two are more budget friendly options, but have still held up well over the years.
+We have three sets, but our favorite is the Eagle Creek’s Original Starter set, especially the Garment Folder.
+The other two are more budget friendly options, but they have still held up well over the years.

-We hope you find these items useful, we certainly do.
-For more recommendations on travel gear visit our travel shop.
+We hope you find these travel bags useful for your trip.
+For more recommendations on travel gear visit our Travel Shop.